todiane/poster-palace/TESTING.md

 When saving a product to the wishlist you can not select a size.
 If you select XL size an error occurs.
 Doesn’t always happen on heroku but size isn't an option for the wishlist, just the product.

+Phone number area on checkout form let me put in letters.
+It should be numbers only and an attempt was made to change that but this broke the checkout process.
+Further investigation into making it work is needed.

 Installed Black app

 https://learndjango.com/tutorials/django-testing-tutorial